CYing18/SurvMamba/README.md

 # SurvMamba

-Implementation of "SurvMamba: State Space Model with Multi-grained Multimodal Interaction for Survival Prediction"
+Implementation of "SurvMamba: State Space Model with Multi-grained Multimodal Interaction for Survival Prediction".

 The code will be open-sourced if accepted.